 If you don’t mind sacrificing some of the amenities for a more local feeling, you can go for pretty much any other place in the island.

-In any of the cases, use Booking.com to book your bed.
 The selection of apartments, guesthouses and villas in Brac is particularly good.
-Check here my pre-selection of accommodation in the island to get you started.
+Start with my shortlist of the best accommodation with WiFi in the island.

 Getting around Brac